emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 5. With regard to the method of killing, we can conclude that shooting was used more in the incident with a percentage of 95.71, compared to shooting and tasering, which was 4.29%.

-# Possible Correlation

-1. Distribution by Race: The data indicates that the white race has the highest number of incidents, followed by Black and Hispanic individuals.
-This distribution raises important questions about the underlying factors contributing to these disparities, such as socioeconomic conditions, systemic racism, or law enforcement practices.

-2. Trends Over Time: The significant spike in incidents in 2015 followed by a decline in 2020 suggests possible shifts in law enforcement policies, public awareness, or reporting practices.
-The year 2020, in particular, was marked by social unrest and movements like Black Lives Matter, which may have influenced these trends.

-3. Gender and Mental Illness Correlation: The data shows that a higher percentage of males were involved in incidents regardless of mental illness status.
-This suggests that males are disproportionately represented in these incidents, possibly due to societal roles, behaviors, or law enforcement biases.

-4. Recorded Incidents and Fleeing Suspects: The analysis indicates that suspects were more likely to flee when the body camera was off, suggesting potential trust issues between the public and law enforcement.
-The presence of body cameras may act as a deterrent to fleeing, reflecting concerns about accountability and transparency.

-5. Method of Killing: The overwhelming use of shooting as the method of killing raises concerns about the proportionality and necessity of force used in these incidents.
-The limited use of tasering suggests a preference for lethal force in many situations.

 # Recommendations